elixirschool/elixirschool/en/lessons/libraries/benchee.md

 ```

 We can now see information for our benchmarks, grouped by input.
 This simple
-example doesn't provide any mind blowing insights, but you'd be very surprised
+example doesn't provide any mind blowing insights, but you'd be surprised
 how much performance varies based on input size!

 # Formatters